 The Company also recognizes revenue from royalty income based on gross sales of iron ore, pursuant to the terms of the royalty agreement, when management can reliably estimate the value and collectability of the royalty.
+In some instances, the Company will not have access to sufficient information to make a reasonable estimate of revenue and, accordingly, revenue recognition is deferred until management can make a reasonable estimate.

-Notes to the consolidated financial statements For the years ended May 31, 2014 and May 31, 2013
+Notes to the consolidated financial statements For the years ended May 31, 2015 and May 31, 2014